gaozhinuswhu/LYFAngelo.github.io/_pages/about.md

 I am currently working as a Full Professor, Doctoral Supervisor at the School of Remote Sensing and Information Engineering, Wuhan University.

-I received the prestigious "the 1000 talents plan for young talents" award and Hubei Province Funds for Distinguished Young Scientists.
+I am supported by National Young Talent Program and Hubei Province Funds for Distinguished Young Scientists.
 In addition, I am also a "Chutian Scholar" distinguished Professor in Hubei Province.

 In the past 11 years, I have worked as a postdoctoral fellow, research Fellow and independent PI at the National University of Singapore.